Why should you prioritize your B2B customer retention game plan?

 A further consequence is a damage to the brand image.
 When customers are dissatisfied with their experience or feel that a company mistreated them, word of mouth spreads quickly – potentially resulting in negative publicity for the brand.

-This could ultimately lead to a drop in sales and goodwill for the company going forward, which negatively impacts its ability to grow in size or gain new customers.
+This could ultimately lead to a drop in sales and goodwill for the company going forward, which negatively impacts its ability to grow in size or harvest demand.

 Negative Impact on the Bottom Line